Wadhurst: Buildings and people

 Wadhurst is a small market town, and has kept a very good range of shops considering its size.
-It has a traditional butcher, baker, ironmonger, hairdresser, bank, post office, gift shop, several pubs and much more.
+It has a traditional butcher, baker, ironmonger, hairdresser, bank, post office, gift shop, and several pubs.
 The population of the ward was 4,883 at the 2011 Census.
+In 2020, the population estimate is 4,025 according to the Office for National Statistics.

 There are three buildings of particular architectural interest in the town itself, and a number of old manor houses and farms nearby.
-The Church of St. Peter and St. Paul dominates the centre of the town.
-Wadhurst's heritage as a centre of the iron industry is shown by the many iron gravestones in the church.
 There are two early Georgian houses on the High Street, the Old Vicarage and Hill House.
 On the outskirts is the 19th-century Wadhurst Castle.
-The parish church is medieval and includes work from the 12th to the 15th centuries; there is a shingled spire and a vaulted porch.
-There is little of interest inside apart from 30 inscribed iron tomb slabs dating from 1614 to 1790.

 The rest of the town is in a variety of vernacular styles, from the 13th century onwards; and little in the centre of the town is very modern apart from a range of shops which replaced the Queens Head Hotel, demolished in the crash of a Gloster Meteor in January 1956 in which four people were killed.
+Church Street contains a row of 13th- and 14th-century cottages which are reputed to be the oldest properties in Wadhurst.
+Some apparently were built as a cloister to St. Peters and St. Paul's Church.